FikriAbdillah01/credit-card-fraud-analysis/README.md

 - the amount of fraud transaction
 - create fraud detection using machine learning model
+- To see the difference between normal and oversampling method through metric.

 ## Data Description
 The data published by Machine Learning Research Group University Libe de Bruxelles.
 Credit card dataset cannot be uploaded to Github due to large data size.
 This dataset can be downloaded in Kaggle platform.
 The dataset contains: